AlexxIT/go2rtc/README.md

 - Roborock S7 MaxV - video and two-way audio
 - Roborock Qrevo MaxV - video and two-way audio

-Source supports loading Roborock credentials from Home Assistant [custom integration](https://github.com/humbertogontijo/homeassistant-roborock) or the [core integration](https://www.home-assistant.io/integrations/roborock).
+This source supports loading Roborock credentials from the Home Assistant [custom integration](https://github.com/humbertogontijo/homeassistant-roborock) or the [core integration](https://www.home-assistant.io/integrations/roborock).
 Otherwise, you need to log in to your Roborock account (MiHome account is not supported).
-Go to: go2rtc WebUI > Add webpage.
-Copy `roborock://...` source for your vacuum and paste it to `go2rtc.yaml` config.
+Go to go2rtc WebUI > Add webpage.
+Copy the `roborock://...` source for your vacuum and paste it into your `go2rtc.yaml` config.

-If you have a graphic PIN for your vacuum, add it as a numeric PIN (lines: 123, 456, 789) to the end of the `roborock` link.
+If you have a pattern PIN for your vacuum, add it as a numeric PIN (lines: 123, 456, 789) to the end of the `roborock` link.

 ## Source: Doorbird